gescholt/Globtim.jl/README.md

 # globtim

-Now I need to test homotopy continuation on 3D and 4D examples.
+Now I need to test homotopy continuation on 2D, 3D and 4D examples.

 ## Getting started

+Needs main.ipynb for each dimension.

+Needs to store outputs of homotopy continuation in dataframe.

+See if we can benefit from staying in tensorized orthogonal basis when doing homotopy continuation.

 ## Project status